DrMongo/DrMongo/README.md

 _Your Dr. Mongo instance has to be running along with your other Meteor apps, so we use port 3040, but you are free to use any port._

 Once your app is running, go to: http://127.0.0.1:3040

+### Connecting to Meteor database
+**Host:** localhost
+**Port:** 3001
+_If your meteor running on port 3000 use port 3001 in connection as Meteor always creates its mongodb on a port of app + 1._

+## FAQ
+#### Can be Dr. Mongo installed as meteor package?
+We are planning on building Dr. Mongo as a OSX/Win/Linux application and as a Meteor package, also.